 In the movie, during the European tour, Annie shoots a cigarette out of the mouth of Crown Prince Wilhelm of Germany (later to become Germany's Kaiser).
 There was such an incident, but Annie didn't shoot the cigarette out of Wilhelm's mouth due to the danger but shot it out of his hand instead.
 During WWI Annie, reminisced that if she could do it over she'd let him put it in his mouth and then miss.
 See more

-Background music for the show in Austria See more
+Background music for the Washington show See more